3DFin/3DFin/README.md

 macOS user may need to install and use an openMP capable compiler, such as GCC from [Homebrew](https://brew.sh/) in order to install the dependencies.

+3DFin is also available as a plugin for [CloudCompare](https://www.danielgm.net/cc/) thanks to [CloudCompare-PythonPlugin](https://github.com/tmontaigu/CloudCompare-PythonPlugin).
+It is included in latest cloudcompare beta (2.13 beta).

 # Usage

-By default running 3Dfin will open a GUI window.
+By default running 3DFin will open a GUI window.
 The [documentation](https://github.com/3DFin/3DFin/blob/main/src/three_d_fin/documentation/documentation.pdf) contains a detailed explanation of the GUI and its functionalities.

 For batch processing you can use the CLI capabilities of 3DFin and running the following command:
 ```console
 3DFin[.exe] cli --help
 ```
 will give you an overview of the available parameters.

-3DFin is also available as a plugin for [CloudCompare](https://www.danielgm.net/cc/) thanks to [CloudCompare-PythonPlugin](https://github.com/tmontaigu/CloudCompare-PythonPlugin).
-Installation is still somewhat cumbersome as it requires latest development versions of both CloudCompare and CloudCompare-PythonPlugin, but 3DFin will hopefully be available in CloudCompare 2.13 when it is released.

 # Further releases